List of The Young and the Restless characters introduced in the 2000s: Yolanda Hamilton

 With Harmony's constant presence in Genoa City, she began to grow on Neil, Devon and Tucker.
 She organized the Children's Christmas Pageant, which pleasantly surprised Devon, where she got to reunite with her daughter.
 He started to appreciate her effort to get to know him better.
 In addition, Neil apologized for being so rude to Harmony when they ran into each other after Neil's wedding to Sofia Dupre.
 Tucker also apologized to Harmony for his rude behavior upon her return to Genoa City.
 Harmony persuaded both Devon and Tucker to talk to Katherine after she told them how pure and kind she was.
 Both Neil and Harmony began to have increasing romantic feelings for each other, despite his marriage to Sofia, who began to see the connection between the two.
 Harmony also began a friendship with Sarge, a physiotherapist.
 However, after Ashley left Tucker during an argument, he got drunk and fell into bed with Harmony in which Ashley walked in on them, leaving her guilt ridden, especially when Katherine then told her to leave her house; Katherine came to her senses and said she could stay.
 After Neil confessed his true feelings for Harmony to Sofia, they decided to divorce.
 After it was finalized, Neil asked Harmony out on a real date, and they pursued a relationship.
 However, it ended when Harmony announced she was leaving Genoa City to help daughter Ana in another town.

+In 2023, Harmony returned to Genoa City for Neil Winters’ memorial service at the Jazz Lounge in the Genoa City Athletic Club.
+Upon Harmony's arrival, Ashley Abbott felt a bit uncomfortable seeing her considering all that had happened the last time she was in town, but ended up reconciling with her.
+Harmony then apologized to Neil's immediate family for not attending his funeral and gave her condolences.